 The program has received positive feedback from its users.
 Therefore, it is reliable to use.

-The following simple steps can be followed to crack Windows 7 passwords:
+The following simple steps can be followed to reset Windows 7 passwords:

 Firstly, you need to install the program on an accessible computer.